pranayusg/sample_node_proj/README.md

 # sample_node_proj
-Get client's lat lon and save to database on server
+Get client's lat & lon and save to nedb database on server